EYO-07/TExplorer/README.md

 5. Up, Down Arrow Key : Select items inside the current directory.
 6. Enter Key : ...
 7. Delete Key : Used to delete files and directories.
 (Only in Delete Mode)
+8. Esc : empty the file list for copy or move or quit the program if these lists are already empty.

 Modes:
 1. Copy Path : Copy the select item path to clipboard.